Equivalences between weight modules via $\mathcal{N}=2$ coset constructions: Applications

 By the character formula for fermionic Fock module, we have

 Multiplying $q^{-\frac{j^{2}}{k+2}}(q;q)_{\infty}$ to (\ref{7.1}) and comparing the coefficients of $x_{2}^{\kappa j}$, we obtain the required formula.

-(2) The equality follows from (1) and $\Omega^{+}_{j}\circ\Omega^{-}_{j}(N)\cong N$. \end{proof}
+(2) The equality follows from (1) and $\Omega^{+}_{j}\circ\Omega^{-}_{j}(N)\simeq N$. \end{proof}

-\begin{rem} The character formula for irreducible highest weight $\widehat{\mf{sl}}_{2}$-modules at non-critical level ({\it i.e.} $k\neq-2$) is given by \cite[Theorem 1.1]{kashiwara1998kazhdan}.
-Therefore we obtain all the corresponding character formula for the irreducible quotients of chiral Verma modules. \end{rem}
+\begin{rem} The character formula for irreducible highest weight $\widehat{\mf{sl}}_{2}$-modules at non-critical level ({\it i.e.} $k\neq-2$) is deduced by \cite{malikov1991verma}.
+Therefore we obtain all the corresponding character formula for the simple quotients of chiral Verma modules. \end{rem}